 2. Connect With Employers

 Once your profile is approved, Upwork provides you with some free ‘connects.’
 You can use these to submit proposals.
 The proposals often involve answering some questions set by the client, providing an introductory letter, and stating your desired fee.
-If the client requests, you can also send a sample to show your skills.
+If the client requests it, you can also send a sample to show your skills.

-It is essential to do the job well because you and the client will rate each other after completing the contract.
+Once you secure a project, it is essential to do the job well because you and the client will rate each other after completing the contract.
 Both ratings are visible on the client and freelancer profiles.
 As a freelancer, you have a job success score determined by your ratings, and it helps clients know which freelancers have a good record on the platform.
 The rating system also allows you to decide whether you want to accept a job from a client.

 3. Get Paid

-While completing your profile, you will be required to choose a method of payment.
+To get paid on Upwork, you will be required to choose a method of payment.
 You can choose to receive compensation through your bank account.
 In that case, you will need to fill in some information, which will be verified to ensure that you are not impersonating anyone.
 It helps to use the same name on your bank details and your Upwork profile.

 When it is approved, you can send funds from Upwork to your bank.
 You can also automate this process with their Instant Pay feature, which works similarly to direct deposit.
 You can choose to be paid monthly, quarterly, or weekly using this automated payment feature.
 You can also select how much is sent to your account each time.
+Keep in mind that payment methods may vary depending on your location.

 How to Make More Money on Upwork